 As a simple measure of the temporal state of the market (the asset tree) we define the normalized tree length as where t again denotes the time at which the tree is constructed, and N-1 is the number of edges present in the MST.
-The probability distribution function of the N-1 distance elements d{ij} in \mathbf{T}^t as a function of time is plotted in Fig. 2 (cf. Ref.
-[12]).
-Also the mean, standard deviation, skewness, and kurtosis of normalized tree lengths are depicted in Fig. 2.
+The normalized tree length is depicted in Figure 2.

-$$L(t) = \frac{1}{N-1} \sum{d{ij}^{t} \in \mathbf{T}^{t}} d{ij}^{t}, \qquad (6)$$
+$$L(t) = \frac{1}{N-1} \sum{d{ij}^t \in \mathbf{T}^t} d{ij}^t, \tag{6}$$

-As expected and as the plots show, the mean correlation coefficient and the normalized tree length are very strongly anticorrelated.
-Pearson's linear correlation between the mean correlation coefficient $\bar{\rho}(t)$ and normalized tree length L(t) is -0.98, and Spearman's rank-order correlation coefficient is -0.92, thus both indicating very strong anticorrelation.
-Anticorrelation is to be expected in view of how the distances d{ij} are constructed from correlation coefficients ρ{ij} .
-However, the extent of this anticorrelation is different for different input variables and is lower if, say, daily transaction volumes are studied instead of daily closure prices [13].
+As expected and as the plots show, the mean correlation coefficient and the normalized tree length are very strongly anti-correlated.
+Pearson's linear correlation between the mean correlation coefficient $\bar{\rho}(t)$ and normalized tree length L(t) is -0.98, and Spearman's rank-order correlation coefficient is -0.92, thus both indicating very strong anti-correlation.
+Anti-correlation is to be expected in view of how the distances d{ij} are constructed from correlation coefficients ρ{ij} .
+However, the extent of this anti-correlation is different for different input variables and is lower if, say, daily transaction volumes are studied instead of daily closure prices [12].

-It should be noted that in constructing the minimum spanning tree, we are effectively reducing the information space from N(N-1)/2 separate correlation coefficients to N-1tree edges, in other words, compressing the amount of information dramatically.
+It should be noted that in constructing the minimum spanning tree, we are effectively reducing the information space from N(N-1)/2 separate correlation coefficients to N-1 tree edges, in other words, compressing the amount of information dramatically.
 This follows because the correlation matrix \mathbf{C}^t and distance matrix \mathbf{D}^t are both $N \times N$ dimensional, but due to their symmetry, both have N(N-1)/2 distinct upper (or lower) triangle elements, while the spanning tree has only N-1 edges.
-So, in moving from correlation or distance matrix to the asset tree \mathbf{T}^{t} , we have pruned the system from N(N-1)/2 to N-1 elements of information.
-If we compare Figs. 1 and 2, we find that distribution of the distance elements contained in the asset tree retain most of the features of the correlation coefficient distribution.
-Their corresponding moments also bear striking correlation/ anticorrelation, e.g., the Pearson's linear correlation between the skewness of the correlation coefficients and the skewness of the edge lengths is -0.85, while the Spearman's rank order correlation is -0.82.
-Thus one may contemplate that the minimum spanning tree as a strongly reduced representative of the whole correlation matrix, bears the essential information about asset correlations.
+So, in moving from correlation or distance matrix to the asset tree, we have pruned the system from N(N-1)/2 to N-1 elements of information.
+This, of course, raises the key question of information theory, whether essential information is lost in the reduction.
+As the above examination of the mean correlation coefficient and normalized tree length shows, the fact that the two measures are strongly anti-correlated testifies to the success of the pruning process.
+Consequently, one is justified to contemplate the minimum spanning tree as a strongly reduced representative of the whole correlation matrix. which bears the essential information about asset correlations.

-As further evidence that the MST retains the salient features of the stock market, it is noted that the 1987 market crash can be quite accurately seen from Figs. 1 and 2.
-The fact that the market, during crash, is moving together is thus manifested in two ways.
-First, the ridge in the plot of the mean correlation coefficient in Fig. 1 indicates that the whole market is exceptionally strongly correlated.
-Second, the corresponding well in the plot of the mean normalized tree length in Fig. 2 shows how this is reflected in considerably shorter than average length of the tree so that the tree, on average, is very tightly packed.
+As further evidence that the MST retains the salient features of the stock market, it is noted that the 1987 market crash can be quite accurately seen in Figure 2.
+The fact that the market , during crash, is moving together is thus manifested in two ways.
+First, the ridge in the plot of the mean correlation coefficient in Figure 2(a)indicates that the whole market is exceptionally strongly correlated.
+Second, the corresponding well in the plot of the normalized tree length in Figure 2(b) shows how this is reflected in considerably shorter than average length of the tree so that the tree, on average, is very tightly packed.
 Upon letting the window width $T \rightarrow 0$, the two sides of the ridge converge to a single date, which coincides with Black Monday [10].